- Valerian Root: An Introduction

 When we think of chamomile, we are actually thinking of two distinct plants: the popular German chamomile and the less common Roman chamomile (Anthemis nobilis).
-The latter shares many medicinal properties with the former, but we will stick to German chamomile for this article.
+German and Roman chamomile share many medicinal properties, but we will stick to German chamomile for this article.

 Chamomile is looked at as both an anti-anxiety agent and a sleep aid.
 It’s used for anything from irritability to insomnia, even as a topical anti-inflammatory sometimes.
 Abundantly cultivated in the US, it is easy to source and very popular.